GianM0027/GianM0027/README.md

 # 💫 About Me:
 Hi!
-I’m Gian Mario — I hold a Bachelor’s in Computer Science and a Master’s in Artificial Intelligence.<br>I’m passionate about bringing deep learning to life through real-world applications, and my long-term ambition is to harness AI to push the boundaries of space exploration.
+I’m Gian Mario — I hold a Bachelor’s in Computer Science and a Master’s in Artificial Intelligence.
+<br>I’m passionate about bringing deep learning to life through real-world applications.
+Beyond that, I enjoy music, nature, technology, science in general, and everything that lies beyond our Terra.

 ## 🌐 Socials: